panaturbo/testrepo2/doc/arm/reference.rst

 outgoing connections (e.g. the ones used to download zone from primaries via TLS).
 Providing any of the mentioned options will enable server authentication.
-If :any:`remote-hostname` is provided but :any:`ca-file` is missed, then the platform-specific certificate authority certificates are used for authentication.
+If :any:`remote-hostname` is provided but :any:`ca-file` is missing, then the platform-specific certificate authority certificates are used for authentication.
 The set roughly corresponds to the one used by WEB-browsers to authenticate HTTPS hosts.
 On the other hand, if :any:`ca-file` is provided but :any:`remote-hostname` is missing, then the